 Placing your security camera DVR/NVR recorders in some unnoticeable places is absolutely the most effective way, like in a locker, safe box or on an attic or ceilings.

-Besides, you can hide the wires of your security camera DVR/NVR systems, so the thieves cannot track down the cables to snatch standalone security camera recorder.
+Besides, you can hide the wires of your security camera DVR/NVR recorder systems, so the thieves cannot track down the cables to snatch standalone security camera recorders.

 Bonus: Read this post to learn more effective ways to protect the security camera DVR/NVR kit from being stolen.

 “One on my HD Cameras isn’t recording to the security camera DVR hard drive at all.
 All my other 4 cameras are recording on motion.
 What do I do?”

 “My security camera is on but not recording, any tips?”

 Here are some practical tips you may employ for your security cameras not recording (including security cameras from Reolink, Swann, Samsung, Arlo, Defender, Uniden, etc.).

 - Make sure that motion is enabled and the “Record Channel” is selected for your security camera.